eemrdog/upstream-sip/common-services/helm/common-services/charts/eric-pm-server/README.md

 Parameter | Description | Default
 --------- | ----------- | -------
-`affinity.podAntiAffinity` | Define inter-pod anti-affinity policy to kubernetes scheduler.
-Supported values are "hard" and "soft". | `"hard"`
 `annotations` | List of additional key/value pairs of annotations appended to every resource object created within PM Server. | `{}`
-`appArmorProfile.eric-pm-configmap-reload.localhostProfile` | The 'localhost' profile requires a profile name to be provided.
-The name of the local appArmor profile to be used for eric-pm-configmap-reload container. | `""`
-`appArmorProfile.eric-pm-configmap-reload.type` | Configuration of AppArmor profile type for eric-pm-configmap-reload container.
-Supported values are unconfined, runtime/default, localhost and "". | `""`
-`appArmorProfile.eric-pm-exporter.localhostProfile` | The 'localhost' profile requires a profile name to be provided.
-The name of the local appArmor profile to be used for eric-pm-exporter container. | `""`
-`appArmorProfile.eric-pm-exporter.type` | Configuration of AppArmor profile type for eric-pm-exporter container.
-Supported values are unconfined, runtime/default, localhost and "". | `""`
-`appArmorProfile.eric-pm-reverseproxy.localhostProfile` | The 'localhost' profile requires a profile name to be provided.
-The name of the local appArmor profile to be used for eric-pm-reverseproxy container. | `""`
-`appArmorProfile.eric-pm-reverseproxy.type` | Configuration of AppArmor profile type for eric-pm-reverseproxy container.
-Supported values are unconfined, runtime/default, localhost and "". | `""`
-`appArmorProfile.eric-pm-server.localhostProfile` | The 'localhost' profile requires a profile name to be provided.
-The name of the local appArmor profile to be used for eric-pm-server container. | `""`
-`appArmorProfile.eric-pm-server.type` | Configuration of AppArmor profile type for eric-pm-server container.
-Supported values are unconfined, runtime/default, localhost and "". | `""`
-`appArmorProfile.logshipper.localhostProfile` | The 'localhost' profile requires a profile name to be provided.
-The name of the local appArmor profile to be used for logshipper container. | `""`
-`appArmorProfile.logshipper.type` | Configuration of AppArmor profile type for logshipper container.
-Supported values are unconfined, runtime/default, localhost and "". | `""`
-`appArmorProfile.localhostProfile` | The 'localhost' profile requires a profile name to be provided.
-The name of the local appArmor profile to be used.
-The setting applies to all container when the container specific parameter is omitted. | `""`
-`appArmorProfile.type` | Configuration of AppArmor profile type.
-The setting applies to all container when the container specific parameter is omitted.
-Supported values are unconfined, runtime/default, localhost and "". | `""`
 `config.certm_tls` | TLS configuration for certm.
 Multiple endpoints can be configured | `[]`
 `config.certm_tls.clientCertName` | Same name as used in the CLI action `keystore asymmetric-keys install-asymmetric-key-pkcs12 name <clientKeyName> certificate-name <clientCertName> ...` | `commented out`
 `config.certm_tls.clientKeyName` | Same name as used in the CLI action `keystore asymmetric-keys install-asymmetric-key-pkcs12 name <clientKeyName> certificate-name <clientCertName> ...` | `commented out`